Using Api3 Market

 Plan durations

 - BTC/USD on Ethereum is inactive.
-The user purchases a 1% deviation threshold for 6 months.
-The data feed will immediately activate and deactivate 6 months later.
+The user purchases a 1% deviation threshold for 3 months.
+The data feed will immediately activate and deactivate 3 months later.

-- BTC/USD on Ethereum is active with a 1% deviation threshold, set to expire 3 months later.
-The user purchases a 1% deviation threshold for 6 months (with a discount).
-The expiration will be extended to 6 months from now.
+- BTC/USD on Ethereum is active with a 1% deviation threshold, set to expire 1 month later.
+The user purchases a 1% deviation threshold for 3 months (with a discount).
+The expiration will be extended to 3 months from now.

-- BTC/USD on Ethereum is active with a 5% deviation threshold, set to expire 3 months later.
-The user purchases a 1% deviation threshold for 6 months (with a discount).
-The data feed will switch to a 1% deviation threshold and deactivate 6 months later.
+- BTC/USD on Ethereum is active with a 5% deviation threshold, set to expire 1 month later.
+The user purchases a 1% deviation threshold for 3 months (with a discount).
+The data feed will switch to a 1% deviation threshold and deactivate 3 months later.

-- BTC/USD on Ethereum is active with a 0.5% deviation threshold, set to expire 3 months later.
-The user purchases a 1% deviation threshold for 6 months (with a discount).
-The data feed will continue running with a 0.5% deviation threshold for 3 months, switch to a 1% deviation threshold, run for another 3 months, and deactivate.
+- BTC/USD on Ethereum is active with a 0.5% deviation threshold, set to expire 1 month later.
+The user purchases a 1% deviation threshold for 3 months (with a discount).
+The data feed will continue running with a 0.5% deviation threshold for 1 month, switch to a 1% deviation threshold, run for another 2 months, and deactivate.

-When plans with different deviation parameters are queued, the API3 Market interface displays them as shown below.
+When plans with different deviation parameters are queued, the Api3 Market interface displays them as shown below.

 💡 Tip

-Once a plan has been purchased, API3 guarantees that the update parameters will be upheld for the plan duration.
+Once a plan has been purchased, Api3 guarantees that the update parameters will be upheld for the plan duration.
 However, it is the user's responsibility to ensure that plans are purchased to keep the data feed active as long as necessary.
 You can use the "Set Reminder" button under the expiration date to avoid forgetting to renew your plans.

 Pricing